mace-cream/slurm-test-env/README.md

 ```

 ## Known Issues
-* `slurmd` cannot be started as system daemon service on `zhaofengLapTop`.
-Use `sudo slurmd` instead.
-No need to kill old `slurmd` as the newly start process will replace the old one automatically.
 * `firewalld` should be disabled on all machines.
 * IP addresses may change when you setup the whole system next time.
 Modify `slurm.conf` and DNS forward zone file `cluster.local.zone` correspondingly.